dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 #### Psychosocial [Valence](https://en.wikipedia.org/wiki/Valence_(psychology))

+- valence (psychological, sociological & informational)
+- applications of the valence effect -- "chemistry"
 - abuse of the
   [Valence Effect](https://en.wikipedia.org/wiki/Valence_effect) in
-  antifragile networks of agency, where information is covertly managed with zealously utilitarian tactical efficiency to retain advantage in all situations when managing a "cancer on society" -- i.e. *DAVID CONNER*
+  antifragile networks of agency, where information is covertly managed with zealously utilitarian tactical efficiency to retain advantage in all situations when managing a "cancer on society"
 - mathematically accounting for the psychosocial dynamic of "opposites attract" for basic/sophisticated personality types
   - psychological "valence"